You may have been asked to complete the Survey of New Zealand Arrivals if you arrived in New Zealand from 1 August 2020 to 1 April 2021.

 Giving feedback about your time in a managed isolation or quarantine facility

-The Survey of New Zealand Arrivals is collecting information to help inform government policy.
-It does not cover the managed isolation and quarantine (MIQ) process.
+The Survey of New Zealand Arrivals collected information to help inform government policy.
+It did not cover the managed isolation and quarantine (MIQ) process.

 If you have any feedback or suggestions about your experience in an MIQ facility, or you want to make a complaint, you can do this through the MIQ website.

-Martin Jenkins and Associates Ltd has been contracted to carry out the survey on behalf of these agencies.
+Martin Jenkins and Associates Ltd was contracted to carry out the survey on behalf of these agencies.
 Martin Jenkins is an independent consultancy service.

-You will be invited to do the survey if you have recently arrived in New Zealand and you are 18 or over.
-You will be contacted by email.
+You were invited to do the survey if you arrived in New Zealand between 1 August 2020 and 1 April 2021 and you were 18 years or over.

 How you were selected

-Your name was selected to complete the survey because you are a recent arrival to New Zealand.
+Your name was selected to complete the survey because you arrived in New Zealand between 1 August 2020 and 1 April 2021.

 You provided your contact details to the Government on arrival into New Zealand.
-As an agent of MBIE, Martin Jenkins Ltd will be given your name and email address to contact you to complete this survey.
-They will hold your contact details for up to 4 months, before deleting them.
+As an agent of MBIE, Martin Jenkins Ltd were given your name and email address to contact you to complete this survey.
+Your completion of the survey was voluntary.

 Completing the survey

-The survey will take about 12 minutes to complete, and you can do it on a computer/laptop, tablet or smartphone.
+The survey took about 12 minutes to complete, and participants could do it on a computer/laptop, tablet or smartphone.

 Your information is kept anonymous

-Your answers will be combined with the answers from other people who have completed the survey.
+Your answers have been combined with the answers from other people who have completed the survey.
 Because your answers are grouped with others, you cannot be identified.

-However, if you agree to take part in further research, your contact details will be sent to the research team at MBIE.
-The information will be held securely by MBIE, and will be deleted after 12 months.
+However, if you agreed to take part in further research, your contact details were sent to the research team at MBIE.
+This information will be held securely by MBIE, and will be deleted after 12 months.
 Martin Jenkins Ltd will delete your name and contact details after it has sent them to MBIE.

 The lead agencies and any researchers working with the data cannot access any identifying information about you or other survey participants.